Program details

 • Demonstration of an energy technology for which there is no consumer adoption, or limited consumer adoption

-• Services provided to low-income electricity customers
+• Services provided to SMUD's income-eligible customers

 • Community and workforce development, particularly for diverse and under-served communities